 Greg B. Cioffi is the head of Seward & Kissel’s Asset Securitization and CLO Practice Group, as well as the head of our Distressed Debt and Secondary Market Trading Group.
 Greg has practiced at the firm since 1986, and has been a partner since 1995.

 Mr. Cioffi has extensive experience with a broad range of market value, cash flow, synthetic and hybrid synthetic securitization transactions.
-He is also recognized as one of the leading practitioners in structuring and documenting CLOs and telecom receivable securitizations.
+He is also recognized as one of the leading practitioners in structuring and documenting CLOs, CDOs, CFOs and telecom receivable securitizations.

-In addition to Mr. Cioffi’s experience with structuring and documenting securitization facilities involving motion picture and television broadcast rights receivables, leveraged loans, trade receivables, credit card receivables, consumer loans, marketplace lending, supply chain finance, residential and commercial mortgage loans, automobile lease and installment sale contract receivables and drydock receivables, he also has a great deal of experience securitizing less traditional asset classes, including mutual fund distribution fees, life insurance receivables, lottery receivables and other esoteric asset classes.
+In addition to Mr. Cioffi’s experience with structuring and documenting securitization facilities involving consumer loans, equipment finance, motion picture and television broadcast rights receivables, leveraged loans, trade receivables, credit card receivables, marketplace lending, supply chain finance, residential and commercial mortgage loans, automobile lease and installment sale contract receivables and drydock receivables, he also has a great deal of experience securitizing less traditional asset classes, including mutual fund distribution fees, life insurance receivables, lottery receivables and other esoteric asset classes.

 Mr. Cioffi also has extensive experience structuring and documenting SIVs, cash flow, market value, synthetic and hybrid synthetic CDOs and multi-seller commercial paper conduit facilities.
 Mr. Cioffi regularly represents a full range of clients in international and domestic workouts and restructurings involving a broad array of asset-based financings.